l4u/api-documentation/content/v1/shots/comments.md

     PUT /shots/:shot/comments/:id

-Updating a comment requires the user to be logged in and authenticated with the `write` scope.
+Updating a comment requires the user to be authenticated with the `write` scope.
 The authenticated user must also own the comment.

 ### Response